 Giles wasn't unduly surprised when the group made it back looking as though they were half asleep.
 Or, in some cases, actually asleep.

-Daniel was still carrying the unconscious Willow, whilst Sam was supporting Spike, who despite being awake looked more asleep than Willow did.
+Daniel was still carrying the unconscious Willow, whilst Sam was supporting Spike, who despite being awake contrived to look even more asleep than Willow did.
 Giles didn't even know how that was possible.
 Buffy and Xander were taking the still-unconscious Riley between them, and both of them looked more or less dead on their feet.
 Only Teal'c looked alert.

 Which lead Giles to assume that Oz had left again.
-He wondered how Willow would take it.
+He wondered how Willow would take that.

-Although, having seen the tender expression on Daniel's face as he carried her home, and the kiss they had shared, Giles suspected that Willow probably wouldn't mind all that much.
+Although, having seen the tender expression on Daniel's face as he carried her home, and the kiss they had shared earlier, Giles suspected that Willow probably wouldn't mind all that much.

 Still, that was something that could be dealt with in the morning, after a good night's sleep.